sidebar hamburger menu

 2. Click Add to add credit card details, then enter funds amount and click TopUp or Process to Checkout to pay via PayPal.

-While adding credit card details, you can also choose Auto add funds option - the funds amount you choose in pull down menu will be automatically added when your balance is below $100.
+While adding credit card details, you can also choose the Auto add funds option - the funds amount you choose in the pull down menu will be automatically added when your balance is below $100.

 If you choose Auto repay, your card will be automatically charged when your balance becomes negative.
-Minimal charge is $20 (E.g. for balance -$15 - you'll be charged at $20, for balance -$134.2 - you'll be charged at $134.2).
+The minimum charge is $20 (e.g. for a balance of -$15 you will be charged at $20, for a balance of -$134.2 you will be charged at $134.2).

 Note